 When you buy a DDP you are pre-paying for your food (and snacks!) and then using credits to get meals during your trip.

 After a long absence, the Disney Dining Plan returns for packages on or after January 9, 2024!

 The Dining Plan can be great if you are looking for that “all-inclusive” feel, but before you purchase it, make sure you understand how it works, or else you may actually wind up spending more on food than what you would have done without it.

 Touring plans don’t have to be rigid minute-by-minute lists, but touring plans are something you’ll definitely want to spend some time thinking about.

 You can choose to tackle the parks without spending anything extra, but Disney has also introduced an entirely new system called Genie+ which will allow you access to their Lightning Lanes (which means shorter waits).

 The Genie+ system can be extremely complicated, but here are a couple of resources we think are good introductions:

 Step 6: Add extra magic

-This step doesn’t necessarily mean that you need to spend more money (although that is definitely an option); it just means you are intentional about ways to add a little extra **pixie dust** to your trip.
+This step doesn’t necessarily mean that you need to spend more money (although that is certainly an option); it just means you are intentional about ways to add a little extra **pixie dust** to your trip.

-For lots of people, this is the step that really ties their entire vacation together (and gets them hooked on planning lots more Disney World trips!).
+For lots of people, this is the step that ties their entire vacation together (and gets them hooked on planning lots more Disney World trips!).